Vacuum polarization in Uranium: An introduction

 One of the most important discoveries that laid a path to the contemporary QED is the Dirac equation.
 However this discovery introduced a notorious problem of the negative energy solutions which led Dirac to the creation of the hole theory.
 In order to preserve the probabilistic interpretation of the wave function and the particle-hole symmetry he gave a new definition of the density matrix~\eqref{1911a}.
 A radical departure from this point of view proposed by R. Feynman.
 He was the first to realize that the negative energy solutions are necessary to describe the motion of the relativistic electrons~\cite{dic}.
 A more important difference with the quantum mechanics is the fact that the field operator in QED does not have any probabilistic interpretation.
 An excellent historical review can be found in "The Quantum Theory of Fields" by S.~Weinberg~\cite{sw}.

 The subject of radiative corrections in atoms has a very rich history, see e.g.~\cite{bethe,wk,gravejat2013}.
+The reader can find a contemporary review of a variety of theoretical and experimental methods to calculate the transition energies of hydrogen-like, helium-like and lithium-like ions in "QED tests with highly charged ions" by P.Indelicato~\cite{indelicato}.
+On the contrary in present work we focus on the vacuum polarization of the atom of uranium with all ninety-two electrons.
 To give a motivation for our definition of the partition function we select an electron and put it on the Fermi energy level.
 Of cause such an approximation breaks the original symmetry.
 To restore it we introduce a field multiplet whose components describe all electrons and then retain only the invariant term.
-This yields an action which coincides with the Hartree--Fock approximation in the semiclassical limit.
+This yields an action~\eqref{0211a} which coincides with the Hartree--Fock approximation in the semiclassical limit.
+Unfortunately the definition of the Green function given below~\eqref{0402a} is only formal.
+Hence it is not immediately clear how one could use this formalism to calculate the vacuum polarization.

 From M.~Gell-Mann and F.~Low we know that the parameters of a quantum theory are functions of energy scale~\cite{gellmann} and the action obeys the Wilson--Polchinski equation~\cite{pol}.
 Above a sufficiently large infrared cut-off the Hartree--Fock action can be calculated using the theory of perturbation, i.e. the well-known Uehling potential yields a quite accurate description at distances below one Compton length.
 At larger distances the Uehling potential is exponentially small.
 On the contrary all atomic orbitals are mainly above one Compton length.
 Consequently the long-range asymptote of the effective action is important.